Tunnelbliick/notosu-doc/src/content/docs/sprites/nonarrow.md

 Similarly, in the `Receptor` class constructors, you'll also find `receptorSprite.Rotate` methods within a `switch` statement.
 These lines are responsible for rotating the receptor sprites and should be removed or commented out for non-arrow skins.

+### Hitlighting

+Default notosu uses hit.png and light.png which is also rotate like the receptor to display accurate hitlighting.
+You will need to bring your own hitlighting textures if you want to adjust this.

 ## Example of Adjusted Note Render Method

 Here's what your `Render` method in the `Note` class might look like after removing the rotation: